personalmountains/CustomTabNames/README.md

 The template string used to generate captions.
 Defaults to `$(ProjectName ':')$(FolderPath)$(Filename)`.

 ## Building
 Clone the project, open `CustomTabNames.sln`, build with the Release configuration.
-Open `bin/Release/CustomTabNames.vsix`, select the appropriate Visual Studio versions, and install.
-Tested on 2017 and 2019.
+Open `CustomTabNames.vsix` from either `VS2019/bin/Release/` or `VS2022/bin/Release`, select the appropriate Visual Studio versions, and install.
+Tested on 2017, 2019 and 2022 P1.

 ## License
 CC0 1.0 Universal.
 This project is in the public domain.